I’m guessing solo travel is not for everyone.

 What did I learn from my first big solo trip?

-Here are my top 5 things that I learnt from travelling solo in Italy for three weeks.
+Here are the top 5 things that I learnt from travelling solo in Italy for three weeks.

 1. It’s Exhausting